-Dato' Sri Sharifah Sofianny's directorships within the Maybank Group include Maybank Capital Inc, Maybank IBG Holdings Limited and Maybank Securites Inc. She is also currently a director on the board of Sime Darby Plantation Berhad, Andaman Capital Investment Limited and New Britain Palm Oil Limited.
+Dato' Sri Sharifah Sofianny's directorships within the Maybank Group include Maybank Capital Inc, Maybank International Holdings Sdn Bhd and Maybank Securites Inc. She is also currently a director on the board of Sime Darby Plantation Berhad and New Britain Palm Oil Limited.

-She is also a member of the Majlis Pekerjaan Negara (National Employment Council) and Chairman of the Industry Advisory Panel for Bachelor of Finance at University Tenaga Nasional ("UNITEN").
+She is a member of the Majlis Pekerjaan Negara (National Employment Council) and Chairman of the Industry Advisory Panel for Bachelor of Finance at University Tenaga Nasional ("UNITEN").